 Living in a society where influence and power without responsibility is not harshly penalised is dangerous.
-We should fear the era when intrusive website cookies and software and populists rule over our minds – this Orwellian dystopia is happening now.
+We should fear the era when intrusive website cookies and software and populists rule over our minds – well, this Orwellian dystopia is happening now.

 Unless, you are a hermit living away from the millennial society, you cannot escape the fate that “virtual and real worlds are near point of synthesis”, Paul Taylor wrote in the Financial Times already in 2013.
 Once machines communicate, they can be left alone to do their job.
 Then perhaps, we can devote our entire lives to paying attention to what is important.
-Although there are countless benefits of improved safety by reducing human error and simplifying our lives, like with any revolution it will continue to be a bumpy track.
-Ourselves, we must beware of becoming robotised.
+Although there are countless benefits of improved safety by reducing human error and simplifying our lives, as with any revolution it will continue to be a bumpy track.
+We must beware of becoming robotised.
 The recent launch of Google Duplex is a stark warning.

-First, awareness protects you.
-Without being aware of what is going on in the moment we could not be attentive.
-The key is to see clearly, be open to all sides and to detach ourselves from the emotional whirl hum thrust upon us.
-Those in power or on their way to usurp it, know how to exploit our attention limits and manipulate us into their extreme views of the world order.
-By the clarity of awareness, we can detach ourselves from the emotional charge that marketing and political propaganda unleash.
+Awareness protects you to see clearly, be open to all sides and to detach from the emotional whirl thrust upon you.
+Those in power or on their way to usurp it, know how to exploit our attention limits and manipulate us into their extreme views.
+Through clarity of awareness, we can detach ourselves from the emotional charge that marketing and political propaganda unleash.

 Life coaches and self-help literature commodified being in the now.
 Yet, you do not need to pursue complex strategies to stop ruminating and focus on what matters.
 In photography ‘having an eye’ and capturing it, means paying attention to one’s surroundings.
 Tobias Buck wrote after observing one of the most distinguished contemporary photographers Wolfgang Tillmans: “pictures – beautiful, meaningful, unforgettable pictures – can emerge when we least expect them, and in the most unlikely of places.”
 Selective attention can illuminate fundamental work that can only be realised now.

 Breathe mindfully.
 Focus on the inhale, on how the cool air warms entering your nostrils, moving through the body’s cavities, expanding them.
 Imagine the Earth reaching like a beam of light through your limbs, out from your fingertips and toes to the space outside.
-According to the Taoist philosophy, this is becoming one.
-In Buddhist practice this is the union of the body with the mind (the goal of yoga) and the universe.
+According to the taoist philosophy, this is becoming one.
+In buddhist practice this is the union of the body with the mind (the goal of yoga) and the universe.
 Stop everything, experience the current pure existence and enter the state of “nonbeing”.
 Then, like a vacuum cleaner, the exhale sucks out the dirt, the tensions and pain.
 The monkey mind becomes pacified.
-Meditating monks seek this freedom from heavy life.
+Meditating monks seek this freedom from heavy emotions.
 Once you enter in, it is difficult to go back to the noise of daily life.
 This is a flash of nirvana or spiritual enlightening.

 There is science behind this.
 Neurologically, focused, meditative breathing reverses the electric charge of neural pathways.
 Coltish fidgeting is swiped away into peaceful calm.
-By such focused breathing connection to the ‘essence’ of our existence, according to the taoist philosophy but also confirmed by recent research, we release emotional tensions through calming our nerves into a smooth circulation of stimuli.
+By such focused breathing connection to the ‘essence’ of our existence, according to the taoist philosophy but also confirmed by recent research, we release emotional tensions through calming our nerves into smooth circulation of stimuli.

 You need to disconnect in order to plug into the right socket.
-We must let go of something in order to invite in the new.
+We must let go of something in order to invite in the needed.
 Attention is weak when we are tired.
 To be able to listen to yourself and clearly perceive the world you need mental energy.
 Lack of sleep, overwork, taxing and unhealthy environment, heavy meals and a mind burdened with worries do not leave much space for focus.
 As with any limited resource, an excess outflow empties the precious reservoir.
-Recharge.
+Recharge regularly.